Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: The Set-up

 The general methodology for finding equilibria (other than the entire space $\R^d$) is to perform fixed-point iterations: one starts with an arbitrary $R\in\cU(\R^d)$, and apply $\Theta$ to it repetitively until an equilibrium is reached.
 That is, we take

 as a candidate equilibrium.
-To make this idea rigorous, we need to show that (i) the above limit-taking is well-defined, i.e., $R_*\in\cU(\R^d)$, and (ii) $R_*$ is indeed an equilibrium, i.e., $\Theta(R_*)=R_*$.
-The next section focuses on establishing (i) and (ii).
+To make this fixed-point approach rigorous, two important questions need to be answered: \begin{itemize} \item [(i)] How do we make sense of the limit-taking in \eqref{iteration}, and further show that $R_*$ is well-defined? \\ The right hand side of \eqref{iteration} involves a sequence of sets in $\R^d$, whose convergence can be complicated and there is no standard definition of it.
+Nonetheless, when the state process is a one-dimensional diffusion, Section~\ref{sec:converg} below shows that $(\Theta^n(R))_{n\in\N}$ is nondecreasing, so that $R_*$ can simply be defined as $\bigcup_{n\in\N}\Theta^n(R)$; see Proposition~\ref{limitstopping}. \item [(ii)] Given that $R_*$ is well-defined, is it indeed an equilibrium (i.e., $\Theta(R_*)=R_*$)? \end{itemize} The next section focuses on answering (i) and (ii) in a concrete one-dimensional diffusion model under drift and volatility uncertainty.